- David Block

 - Francisco Delgado

 - Francisco Delgado did his pre-medical studies at the University of Arizona and received his MD with honors from Universidad La Salle in Mexico City.
-After completing his residency in internal medicine in Miami Beach, he went on to complete a fellowship in infectious diseases at Vanderbilt University
+After completing his residency in internal medicine in Miami Beach, he went on to complete a fellowship in infectious diseases at Vanderbilt University.
+He is currently employed by Ascension Medical Group.

 - Robert DiSilvestro